Features of the Student Testing Application

 - The Question section contains one or more test questions (also known as “items”).
 Each question includes a number, context menu, stem, and response area.

-For more information about the global menu and context menus, refer to the subsection Using Menus and Tools.
+For more information about the global menu and context menus, refer to the subsection Using Menus and Selected Tools.

 This section provides an overview of the TDS’ available tools.

 Figure 2 shows the location of primary features and tools available in the TDS.